BPSCrash/ContactsList/README.md

 # :book: Contact List

 A neat way to display a list of online contacts from an API.<br />
-An easily expandable Kotlin & Jetpack Compose app with MVVM architecture, using Dagger-Hilt, RxJava, Glide,
+An easily expandable Kotlin & Jetpack Compose app with MVVM architecture, using Dagger-Hilt, RxJava, Glide and more...

 ## :iphone: How to use
 - Tap on a contact to open their profile :point_up_2: